E-Defense

 This phenomenon of first-floor collapse in houses occurred frequently during the 1995 Southern Hyogo Prefecture Earthquake and has also been observed in the 2024 Noto Peninsula Earthquake, occurring approximately 30 years later.
 The “seismic-reinforced test specimen” avoided collapse, but damage was observed, including lift-off and detachment of structural plywood, separation of bracing, and loosening of metal fittings.
 After evaluating the damage and recalculating the score, the first floor achieved a score of 0.93 (Y-direction).

-After removing the collapsed “unreinforced specimen,” when the damaged “seismic-reinforced test specimen” was again subjected to seismic excitation using the ground motion observed at JR Takatori Station, it completely collapsed, just like the “unreinforced specimen” (E200505_051124.wmv).
+After removing the collapsed “unreinforced specimen,” when the damaged “seismic-reinforced test specimen” was again subjected to seismic excitation using the ground motion observed at JR Takatori Station, it completely collapsed, just like the “unreinforced specimen” (E200505_051124).

 In recent major earthquakes, multiple strong seismic motions have been observed.
 Damage to buildings can be accumulated through these multiple motions, so it is important to accurately assess the seismic performance of your home and simulate responses appropriate for potential scenarios.